Early Years Foundation Stage

 The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
 All schools and Ofsted-registered Early Years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.

 The EYFS Statutory Framework sets out the statutory commitments for all providers.
-Further information with regard to this can be found by clicking on the highlighted text.

 Learning and development